 Right now, there are no plans to develop an email client inside LibreOffice, as there are excellent free and open source software email clients already available.
 We are rather focusing on LibreOffice, our core product, and striving to make integration with existing solutions better.

 5. Will you add a certain feature?

-Because LibreOffice is developed by a community, developers choose which features they want to add, based on their own needs (or the needs of customers).
+Because LibreOffice is open source and developed by a community, developers choose which features they want to add, based on their own needs (or the needs of customers).
 If you really want to see a certain new feature, consider financing certified developers to implement that feature.
 Alternatively, if you have some technical ability, you can get involved and work on new features with the rest of the community.
 We appreciate and look forward to your help!

 6. How can I report a problem with LibreOffice?